SanaD-03-alali/PL-2023-2024-Analysis/README.md

    - Key formations: 3-4-3, 4-4-2, 4-3-3, 3-5-2

 ## Tools Used
-- Tableau Public
+- Tableau Public or Tableau Desktop if u have a license
-- Data preprocessing in CSV format

 ## Filters
 - Date range: 8/11/2023 - 5/19/2024